 Will summer orientation programs still be held on campus or will they be done online?

-Saint Anselm College hosted Orientation for the Class of 2024 and new transfer students virtually this past summer and fall.
-The college is currently planning for both on-ground and virtual Orientation programs for the upcoming year.
+Summer orientation for the Class of 2025 and new transfer students will be held virtually.
+The college is currently planning for on-ground Fall Orientation.
 Enrolling students will be notified of any changes when final decisions are made.

 How will you evaluate transcripts if grade systems change because all of my classes are now online?
 What considerations will be given?
 Will it negatively impact my admission or merit scholarship?